Laura Lippman: Representation in other media

 The character Bunk is shown to be reading one of her books, In a Strange City, in episode eight of the first season of The Wire.
 Lippman appeared in a scene in the first episode of the last season of The Wire as a reporter working in the Baltimore Sun newsroom.

 Personal life

-In 2000, she began dating and soon living with David Simon, another former Baltimore Sun reporter.
+In 2000, Lippman began dating and soon living with David Simon, another former Baltimore Sun reporter.
 He became the creator and an executive producer of the HBO series The Wire (which premiered in 2002).
 They lived in a "narrow brick row house", in Baltimore's Federal Hill neighborhood.

 In 2006, Lippman married Simon in a ceremony officiated by filmmaker John Waters.
 She had been married to another man for seven years, which ended in a "difficult divorce."
 Simon had been married twice before.
 Lippman and Simon have a daughter who was born in 2010.

 Lippman and Simon separated in 2020, divorcing in 2024.
 The two continue to co-parent their daughter.

 Awards

+In a Strange City (2001) was a New York Times Notable Book of the Year.

 What the Dead Know was a New York Times Best Seller.

 In 2014, Lippman won the inaugural Pinckley Prize for a Distinguished Body of Work.